Lego Star Wars: The Skywalker Saga release date and characters revealed

 The original Lego Star Wars videogame was first released in 2005 and followed the events of episodes one through to three.
 Subsequent titles have expanded to include the original trilogy, spin-off shows and The Force Awakens.
 Now, The Skywalker Saga is set to include all nine of the mainline films, making it the biggest title in the Lego games series yet.

-Players can choose to start their adventure from any of the three main trilogies, so if you are a fan of the originals, or thought the prequels got a bad wrap, then you can tailor your progression to each set of films.
+Players can choose to start their adventure from any of the three main trilogies, so if you are a fan of the originals, or thought the prequels were underrated, then you can tailor your progression to each set of films.

 Lego Star Wars: The Skywalker Saga is also set to include “Mumble Mode”, a feature that allows players to turn off the original voice acting and have the characters mumble like they used to in older Lego videogames, if you want to embrace its slapstick humour.